Where do I start and how do I word it so nobody sues me out of my last binder?

 It was amazing to see how people from such different backgrounds agreed on some things and had completely opposing ideas about some others.
 I was also very pleased that I didn’t see a single bit of Middle-Aged White Literature!Literature Snob Man attitude.
 (Which tells you all you need to know about the last official writing thing I did.)

-I was also very happy that on story I felt very helpless with, the group had good insights and ideas.
+I was also very happy that on stories I felt very helpless with, the group had good insights and ideas.
 The idea that I am not being useful is something I should probably see a therapist about.
 Maybe I’ll do a blog post instead. 😋

 So, what did they say about my beginning of Sava 2?